tweggen/Karawan/README.md

 Current builds actively supported are Windows 11 x64 and ARM64 Android 13 .
 Windows 10
 and other Android versions also work.

+## About models and transformations

+### Introduction

+Internally, joyce is working strictly entity-component-system.
+However, there are some things that strictly are hierarchial, like models containing parent-child relations.
+To map that, the hierarchy API is used together with the transform API: The Hierarchy API adds a parent reference component, the transform API adds a Transformation relative to parent component.

+### Influences on the transform of a model

+In real life, several things might influence the transform matrix of a model.

+- In terms of gameplay, the model might have a transform matrix.
+  This matrix might be either derived from an attached physics component or defined directly by a gameloop, usually using the behaviour component of that entity.
+- The author might want to use one pre-configured matrix to be applied to the model they loaded: To e.g. make up for a difference in scale, rotation or orientation, or to simply offset the object.
+- The model itself comes with a top level matrix, representing the transformations to be done to the root level of the model.

+In reality, we want to minimize the amount of work requried to render a certain model/character/entity.
+Let's therefore analyse the most common use case, a model controlled by a behaviour by setting its position etc. directly.
+Still, this model would come with a "adjustment" matrix, fitting the model geometry into the game.
+However, let's assume this model is not hierarchial, i.e. consists just of one layer of geometry.

+#### Non-hierarchial model

+To keep execution fast, the recommended way is:
+- bake model adjustment matrix into the InstanceDesc of the object.
+- directly set TransformToWorld matrix, or let physics do that.

+#### Hierarchial model

+If the model itself is hierarchial, you cannot use the instancedesc transform matrix to adjust the model.
+Instead, it is recommended to bake the adjustment into the top-level "ToParent" component of the model.
+This does, however, not solve the problem of how to set the object's position.
+We do recommmend to insert an additional entity here.
+It contain any sort of transformation component (ToWorld or ToParent).
+That component can be updated by physics or by behavior.